 Per County policy, agricultural land may be converted to non-agricultural uses only where a clear and immediate need can be demonstrated, such as requirements for urban housing, commercial facilities, or employment opportunities.
 Further, no agricultural land designated except as provided in Exhibit C shall be removed from the agriculture category except where needed for use by a public agency, for geothermal purposes, where a mapping error may have occurred, or where a clear long-term economic benefit to the County can be demonstrated through the planning and environmental review process.
-As provided in Impact 4.2-1, although the projects would convert lands currently under agricultural production, the project applicant is proposing agriculture as the end use and will be required to prepare a site-specific Restoration Plan to minimize impacts related to short- and long-term conversion of farmland to non-agricultural use.
-Additionally, the County is requiring Mitigation Measure 4.2-1 to ensure that postrestoration of the project-facilitates result in no net reduction in prime farmland or farmland of statewide importance.
+As discussed under Impact 4.2-1, although the projects would convert lands currently under agricultural production, the project applicant is proposing agriculture as the end use and has prepared a site-specific Restoration Plan to minimize impacts related to short- and long-term conversion of farmland to non-agricultural use.
+Additionally, the County is requiring Mitigation Measure 4.2-1b to ensure that post-restoration of the project-facilitates result in no net reduction in Prime Farmland or Farmland of Statewide Importance.
 These measures in conjunction with project design features would be required to ensure the projects' consistency with applicable County General Plan goals and objectives.
-With implementation of Mitigation Measure 4.2-1, this impact would be reduced to a level less than significant.
+With implementation of Mitigation Measure 4.2-1b, this impact would be reduced to a level less than significant.

-The nature of the projects warrants that the study areas be located adjacent to existing electrical transmission infrastructure, which is currently approved immediately west or undergoing parallel environmental review.
-The study areas are located on the periphery of active agricultural lands within the County and development of the projects would not contribute to a "leapfroaging" pattern of development.
-Also, the use of the agricultural land is not considered permanent given that the applicant will be conditioned to restore the site back to agricultural use.
+The nature of the projects warrants that they be located adjacent to existing electrical transmission infrastructure.
+Transmission infrastructure is currently under construction as part of the recently approved Mount Signal and Calexico Solar Farm Projects.
+The proposed projects would develop solar facilities adjacent to productive agricultural lands.
+A majority of the currently vacant agricultural lands surrounding the project study areas have been approved (or have been proposed) for the development of utility-scale solar energy projects, and are anticipated to transition into solar energy use over time.
+The project study areas are located adjacent to three solar farms including the previously-approved Mount Signal and Calexico Solar Farm Projects, and the proposed Wistaria Ranch Solar Farm.
+The project study areas border the Calexico II-B and Wistaria Ranch Solar Farms on three sides.
+Development of the projects would not contribute to a "leapfrogging" pattern of development.
+Also, the use of the agricultural land is not considered permanent given that the project applicant will be conditioned to restore the project study areas back to agricultural use.
 In this context, the projects would be consistent with applicable General Plan policies and is considered less than significant.